nmwsharp/polyscope-docs/cpp/source/structures/curve_network/basics.md

 ??? func "`#!cpp CurveNetwork* polyscope::registerCurveNetworkLine(std::string name, const P& nodes)`"

-    Add a new curve network to polyscope from a **polyline** of points.
+    Add a new curve network to Polyscope from a **polyline** of points.
 The connectivity will be automatically created to connect the points in order.

     - `nodes` is the array of 3D point locations.
 The type should be [adaptable]([[url.prefix]]/data_adaptors) to an array of `float`-valued 3-vectors.
 The length will be the number of nodes.